mrOranger/Javascript/1. Basics/README.md

 - _Number_ identifies numerical values, both with or without decimal part.

-- There is not a Data Type for represent directly characters like in Java, but there is ony one Data Type which is _String_.
+- There is not a Data Type for represent single characters like in Java, but there is only one Data Type which is _String_.

 - _Boolean_ is used for boolean values, of course.

-- _Object_ is the most used Data Type and we can assume that everything except the previous Data Type is of type Object.
-On the other hand, object represets elements with key-value pairs.
+- _Object_ is the most used Data Type, we can assume that everything except the previous Data Types, is an Object.
+On the other hand, object represets also elements with key-value pairs.

-- Finally, the last but not least is _Array_, representing a generic collection of elements.
+- Finally, the last but not least, _Array_ represents a generic collection of elements.
 However, soon we will see that Array are no more tha objects.

 ### + Operator